KVHEM/how_we_work/README.md

 Every new member that joins the research team should:

+* Apply for vpn through the university helpdesk service.
 * Create a GitHub account.
 * Verify that [owncloud](https://owncloud.cesnet.cz/)  account is active and working.
-* Slack is used for communication and Wrike for project management.
+* Teams is used for communication and project management.
 Make sure to have been invited to both of them.
 * Download and start to maintain a reference manager.
 We recommend [Zotero](https://www.zotero.org/), as the freeware is compatible with both Microsoft Word and Google Docs.
 * Read the standard scripting practices described [here](https://github.com/KVHEM/how_we_work/blob/master/CONTRIBUTING.md).